csabapalfi/facebook-scrape-group/README.md

 * kills your running Chrome
 * permalinks for posts on the first page are not captured
 * stopping condition is not exactly well-tried/tested - worked for me
-* OMG, just look at that `chrome.sh` - could be done in node